arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 There are a lot of processes for managing programmers' time, quality of the code, but I believe it pays of to also manage programmer's _energy_ and _momentum_.

+OH (somewhere on twitter): _We agreed with our team to push to master and it feels like I'm flying._

 ## Reviews tend to be superficial

 Perhaps it's familiar to you: